- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 [19] The plot of Inferno 9 can be outlined as two contrasting scenarios:

 - The events of Inferno 9 up to and including the appearance of Medusa and Virgilio’s response to Medusa are the unfolding of the “se non” scenario: this is the negative scenario of what could happen.
-This scenario is based on the fear that does not ultimately materialize, the fear that remains as “tronca” or unfulfilled as Virgilio’s expression of that fear in what the narrator calls his “parola tronca” (cut off word [Inf.
-9.14]);
+It is the equivalent of a conditional sentence that expresses doubt.
+This scenario is based on a fear that does not ultimately materialize.
+The fear that does not materialize thus remains as “tronca” as Virgilio’s own expression of that same fear, in what the narrator calls his “parola tronca” (cut off word [Inf.
+9.14]).

 [20] One of the remarkable features of the opening sequence of Inferno 9 is the narrator’s participation in glossing the various linguistic events on which the psychological drama is built.
 Virgilio’s ruptured syntax itself becomes a signifier to be analyzed.
 It is labeled “la parola tronca” and the narrator spells out in verses 14-15 the effect of Virgilio’s interrupted speech on himself, explaining that he may well have inferred more negative content from Virgilio’s parola tronca than was warranted: “perch’ io traeva la parola tronca / forse a peggior sentenzia che non tenne” (because I drew out from his broken phrase / a meaning worse — perhaps — than he’d intended [Inf.
 9.14-15]).